meadowdata/meadowflow/README.md

   while redirecting all of its outputs to a userspace for comparison.

 ## Getting started
-- See [examples/meadowgrid.md](examples/meadowgrid.md) for an introduction to meadowgrid.
 - See [examples/covid](examples/covid/README.md) for an introduction to meadowdb and meadowflow.
 - See [examples/covid/regression_test.md](examples/covid/regression_test.md) for a